 You can’t go to Cape Town without visiting Table Mountain.
 I mean, how can you?
 You can see it in all of its majesty from anywhere you are in Cape Town.
 I went to the top of Table Mountain four times and each time was as unforgettable as the last.
 The sunsets up here are unlike any other you’ll find in the world.
 The clouds blanketing the mountains, the fiery skies, and seeing the ocean lapping gently on the shores is a one-of-a-kind view you can only get from Table Mountain.

 I hiked Lion’s Head three times.
 This is one of my favorite short hikes in the world.
 It takes only about 45 minutes to reach the top but it gives you some of the best views you could imagine.
 One of the best sunsets I have ever seen in my life was from Lion’s Head.
 The clouds were blanketing Table Mountain and the sky was absolutely on fire.
 It definitely was a sunset to remember.

 Kirstenbosch Botanical Gardens

-If you don’t feel like going all the way up Table Mountain, Kloof Corner is a nice and easy hike to do at any time of day.
+If you don’t feel like going all the way up to the top of Table Mountain, Kloof Corner is a shorter and easier hike to do at any time of day.
 However, at sunset, it is unbeatable.
 It only takes about 45 minutes to hike from the trailhead, which you can access from the same road that leads up to Table Mountain.
 Aside from the views of the Twelve Apostles, Lion’s Head, and the ocean, you can also see some incredible rock formations that showcase why Table Mountain is considered one of the world’s Seven Natural Wonders.